 The Master of Arts in Clinical Psychology with an emphasis in Marital and Family Therapy is intended for individuals who wish to develop a sound foundation in the theoretical and applied practice of professional counseling with individuals, couples, and families.
-As a distinctive, this program also includes interdisciplinary studies in ethics and theology.
+Also included in the program are interdisciplinary studies in theology, ethics, and psychotherapy.
 For those wishing to practice at the master's level, this program meets the current requirements for California licensure as a marital and family therapist.
 For others who want to pursue a doctoral degree, this program meets most prerequisite requirements for Psy.D. programs in clinical psychology.

-In order to be admitted into the program, students must do following:
+In order to be admitted into the program, students must do the following:

-1. Hold a bachelor's degree from a regionally accredited university or college (or an equivalent degree from a college or university in another country) with a 3.0 gradepoint average on a 4-point scale.
+1. Hold a bachelor's degree from a regionally accredited university or college (or an equivalent degree from a college or university in another country) with a 3.0 grade-point average on a 4-point scale.
 (At the discretion of the university, a higher professional degree such as an MD or DC may be accepted as a substitute for the bachelor's degree.)
-A limited number of applicants with a grade-point average between 2.60 and 2.99 may be admitted provisionally, at the department's discretion, by providing adequate supportive documentation including a statement of explanation and/or 12 units of upperdivision, post-B.A. course work with grades of B or better (extension courses excluded).
+A limited number of applicants with a grade-point average between 2.70 and 2.99 may be admitted provisionally, at the department's discretion, by providing adequate supportive documentation including a statement of explanation and/or 12 units of upperdivision, post-bachelor's course work with grades of B or better (extension courses excluded).

 - 2. Satisfy two undergraduate prerequisites for full admission into the master's degree program.
-These courses are 1) Abnormal Psychology, and 2) Human Growth and Development, both of which must have been taken within the previous seven years and completed with a grade of B or better.

-- 3. International applicants whose first language is not English must submit a TOEFL score of 600 minimum and are also encouraged to submit results of the Test of Written English (TWE) and the Test of Spoken English (TSE).
+These courses are 1) Abnormal Psychology, and 2) Human Growth and Development, both of which must have been taken within the previous eight years and completed with a grade of B or better. - 3.
+International applicants whose first language is not English must submit a TOEFL score of 600 minimum and are also encouraged to submit results of the Test of Written English (TWE) and the Test of Spoken English (TSE).
 Since written and verbal English language skills are crucial to the education, training, and practice of psychology, further testing for spoken and written English will be required for all international students upon entrance to the program or as deemed necessary at any point in the program.
 Students must meet standards appropriate to graduate-level study or they will be required to participate in concurrent speaking and/or writing classes in the School of Intensive English until they achieve the required language skills.
-Students who do not meet that limit are subject to dismissal from the program.

-- 4. In addition, departmental application procedures must be completed.
+Students who do not meet that limit are subject to dismissal from the program. - 4.
+In addition, departmental application procedures must be completed.
 All materials should be submitted to:

-Graduate Center

-Azusa Pacific University

-901 E. Alosta Ave.

-PO Box 7000, Azusa

-CA 91702-7000

-(626) 815-5470

-(800) 815-5278

-Fax (626) 815-5445